krigjo25/C/Memory/recover/README.md

-# Cash
+# Recover

-## About Cash
+## About Recover

-Implements a CS program to automate a refound the program calculates how many Quarters, Dimes Nickels & Pennys which the customer is owed
+Implements a CS program to Recover a corrupted Image

+recover_linkedlist created by xCS50
 Originally this project was created as an assignment at xCS50

-##  Date created / finished
+### Date of Creation / finished

-Wedensday January 4, 2023
-Wednesday, January 4, 2023 9:06 AM CET
+November 15, 2023
+Friday, November 17, 2023 9:34 PM CEST

 ###  Disclamers